FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-data-matrix-recipe_matched.md

 ## Summary

-Scientific data is often stored as unstructured data in proprietary file format (URL_TO_INSERT_TERM_335 https://fairsharing.org/search?recordType=model_and_format) s, with meaning of the files and data understandable by knowledgeable experts only.
-Often the meaning derives from the context, given in a scientific publication to which the data is attached as a "supporting informat (URL_TO_INSERT_TERM_336 https://fairsharing.org/search?recordType=model_and_format) ion".
-One of the aims of FAIR (URL_TO_INSERT_RECORD-ABBREV_338 https://fairsharing.org/FAIRsharing.WWI10U)  is to change this towards machine-understandable representation of informat (URL_TO_INSERT_TERM_337 https://fairsharing.org/search?recordType=model_and_format) ion.
+Scientific data is often stored as unstructured data in proprietary file formats, with meaning of the files and data understandable by knowledgeable experts only.
+Often the meaning derives from the context, given in a scientific publication to which the data is attached as a "supporting information".
+One of the aims of FAIR (URL_TO_INSERT_RECORD-ABBREV_179 https://fairsharing.org/FAIRsharing.WWI10U)  is to change this towards machine-understandable representation of information.
 This recipe exemplifies this journey on a concrete example:

 - The first data source: article by [Raymond et al. Nat Genet.
 50:772-777 (2018)](https://doi.org/10.1038/s41588-018-0110-3); is a targeted metabolite profiling study of strain-related chemical signatures of the rose fragrance; the biological material was selected to allow a comparison between parts of the plant, and across cultivars in the same tissue type.